dewi-alliance/hotspot-manufacturers/template.md

 ## Product Information (required)
 * Is this is Light Hotspot or Full Hotspot? (please submit two separate applications for Full and Light hotspots)
 * Is it for indoor or outdoor?
-* Provide a brief description of what you're making
+* Provide a brief description of what you're making.

 ## What is your approximate price point? (required)